jonnonz1/nz-statute-book/acts/public/2004/civil-aviation-amendment-act-2004.md

   (3D) The Director may enter into arrangements with CASA for the purpose of giving effect to the ANZA mutual recognition agreements.

 ### 33 Civil Aviation Registry
-(1) Section 74(2) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:.
+(1) Section 74(2) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:
   (ab) every Australian AOC with ANZA privileges:
 (2) Section 74 of the principal Act is amended by adding the following subsection:
   (4) Subsection (3) is subject to the Privacy Act 1993.